roman-neuhauser/Ansel-wiki/Contributing-to-R&Darktable.md

 ## When contributors want to go freestyle

-If you don't follow those steps, you lose my and everybody's time, you piss me off and you get called names.

-PR that don't come from an issue following those steps will be refused systematically with no exception.
+If you don't follow those steps, you lose my and everybody's time, so your PR will be refused systematically with no exception.

 Don't ever start working on a PR before the connected issue is in the "To do" column of the Kanban board, because it means there is no adopted solution so you will most likely lose your time.